regenwatchdog/regenwatchdog.github.io/_posts/2021-06-16-july-news-roundup.md

 The Mayor then approved £15m grant funding for the Eastfields estate scheme in June 2017 and [signed off](https://www.london.gov.uk/sites/default/files/public%3A//public%3A//PAWS/media_id_437651///eastfields_estate_report.pdf) outline planning permission for the scheme in November 2018, despite it not meeting with his minimum affordable housing requirements (30% not 50% affordable and affordable rent rather than social rent).

 The outline planning consent said that the scheme would be progressed in five phases over a 13-year period, each of the five phases requiring a detailed (reserved matters) planning application to be submitted.
-In Clarion's most recent [newsletter to tenants](https://www.myclarionhousing.com/-/jssmedia/clarion-housing-association/documents/regeneration-documents/eastfields/newsletters/20-03-eastfields-newsletter-spring-2020.ashx) (Spring 2020) it said that submission of the detailed application for phase 1 had been delayed because it was \_"still reviewing our regeneration projects and costs, so we are not yet in the position to submit the planning application."\_
+In Clarion's most recent [newsletter to tenants](https://www.myclarionhousing.com/-/jssmedia/clarion-housing-association/documents/regeneration-documents/eastfields/newsletters/20-03-eastfields-newsletter-spring-2020.ashx) (Spring 2020) it said that submission of the detailed application for phase 1 had been delayed because it was _"still reviewing our regeneration projects and costs, so we are not yet in the position to submit the planning application."_

 No further information is available surrounding the ongoing and extensive delays.
 Clarion hasn't even drawn up a roadmap for decanting the estate.
 Clarion's outline permission expires in April and the GLA grant funding requires a start on site by March next year.
-If Clarion doesn't submit and get a reserved matters approved by then it will ...
+If Clarion doesn't submit and get a reserved matters approved by then it runs the risk of losing grant funding and also its ballot exemption.

 ## Waterloo Road estate -